amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 It assigns to each matching record a unique `eventId` and writes the ground truth data file and the predictions into the Amazon S3 Bucket, into the paths configured on the model endpoint data capture and monitoring job configuration (see above).
-This way the monitoring jobs sees 5 ground truth data point with predictions matching on the eventId and computes the RMS accuracy metric based on those 5 data points.
+This way the monitoring jobs sees 5 ground truth data point with predictions matching on the `eventId` and computes the RMSE accuracy metric based on those 5 data points.

 This however still doesn't solve 2 problems:
 * We can't use a custom metric.